Bylaws

 Section 2.
 Vacancies

 When a vacancy occurs in the Civilian Membership, applicants must have a MAC sponsor, complete the membership applications and submit them to the Executive Assistant.
-Each application shall be signed by the member sponsoring the applicant or the application is invalid.
+Each application shall be thoroughly reviewed and signed by the member sponsoring the applicant or the application shall be deemed invalid.
+Careful consideration shall be given to ensure the sponsored applicant is capable and willing to be an active participant in executing MAC objectives.
 All applicants shall be reviewed by the Membership Committee.
 Upon approval by a majority vote in the affirmative of the Membership Committee, the applicant will be proposed to the Executive Board for further consideration.
 The Executive Board will review the applications for membership and further screen the applicants.
-All applicants shall undergo a vetting process prescribed by the Executive Board and must attend at least one meeting of the membership prior to being vetted.
+All applicants shall undergo a vetting process prescribed by the Executive Board and must attend at least one meeting of the general membership prior to being vetted.
 The applicants approved by a majority vote in the affirmative of the Executive Board will be submitted to MAC to be voted upon by the membership to fill the vacancy.
 The meeting when the vote will take place will be noticed to all voting members by email at least forty-eight (48) hours in advance.
-The membership will be provided the applications of the applicants via email for their review in advance of the vote.
+The membership will be provided with the applications of the applicants via email for their review in advance of the vote.
 All voting will be by secret ballot unless a motion is passed for an alternative method of voting as provided in the parliamentary authority.
 A majority vote (as defined by MAC’s Parliamentary Authority) in the affirmative is required to become a MAC member.

 Section 3.
 Attendance

 All Civilian Members are expected to attend all meetings.
-Any Civilian Member who does not attend at least eight (8) of the regular meetings, without a reasonable excuse given in advance of the meetings, will be considered to have resigned and will not be billed for dues the following year.
-The membership committee shall maintain all attendance records and propose any dis-enrollment to the Executive Board for final approval and notification.
+Any Civilian Member who does not attend at least six (6) of the regular meetings, without a reasonable excuse given in advance of the meetings, will be considered to have resigned and will not be billed for dues the following year.
+The membership committee shall maintain all attendance records and propose any disenrollment to the Executive Board for final approval and notification.
 All Civilian Members are required to personally sign in on the attendance roster at all meetings or be considered absent.

 Section 4.
 Dues

 Only Civilian and Senior Active Members shall be required to pay annual dues.
 The Executive Board, with membership approval, shall set the amount of annual dues to be paid.
 However, members may be assessed in addition to the regular dues if it be the will of the majority of the membership.
-There may be additional fund raising activities agreed upon by the Executive Board but participation by the membership will be voluntary.
+There may be additional fund-raising activities agreed upon by the Executive Board but participation by the membership will be voluntary.
 Dues are due 1 January of each year.
 If dues are not received by 28 February, the member shall be considered to have voluntarily resigned.
 Members who join after 31 January will pay dues that are prorated by month.
+Corporate Memberships are required to be renewed annually and are covered under ARTICLE III, Section 1 of these bylaws.

 ARTICLE IV OFFICERS